Large-scale manufacturing and packaging operations have been laser marking aluminum for decades.

 TIJ users can mark stationary objects by moving a handheld printer across the substrate.
 Laser systems can also mark stationary objects but with greater speed, accuracy, and code quality.
 Moreover, laser systems can create three kinds of markings in both stationary and production line setups, helping users better meet coding requirements.

 Laser Coloration: Coloration is the lightest form of laser coding.
 The idea behind coloration is to use the laser beam to change or break down surface molecules to induce a change of color.
+The beam is produced at a relatively low power level to create a marking while maintaining a smooth surface.

 Laser Ablation: Ablation entails removing a small portion of the substrate surface via vaporization or melting.
 Laser ablation beams are more powerful than coloration beams to enable material removable.
+Ablation markings are known for their high contrast, distinct texture, and wear resistance.

 Laser Engraving: Engraving creates permanent markings by removing a significant amount of surface material.
 Users can select the ideal marking depth by adjusting system parameters